 This Meetup event will select one of these recorded debates and allow our members to participate by first voting for or against the issue to be discussed, then watching the 90-minute debate wherein both sides of the issue will be expertly presented, and then a second vote will be taken to determine if our members in the room have been convinced to either change their position or to be reconfirmed in their original stance.

-We host these TED Talk discussions on the first Wednesday of every month.
+We host these debates on the first Wednesday of every month.
 Be sure to come and say hello at the next event!

 On the first Saturday of each month, a unique and through-provoking topic is selected for discussion.
 The ideas are based on suggestions from you!
 The material is presented and the rest of the event is pure discussion among the other attendees.
 The event leader is simply a facilitator and moderator; you provide the content and the commentary!
 Conversation on the event topics and any other topics you wish continues over lunch at a nearby restaurant if you can make it!